mukultotla/understanding-typescript/s03_ts_compiler_and_config/README.md

 ### Stop Emitting Files on Compilation Errors

-`noEmitOnError` prevents code to be compiled if there is an error.
+`noEmitOnError` prevents the generation of all the JS files if in case there is an error in the TS file.

 ```js
 {